raghukokkula/Rock-Paper-Scissors-Lua-Programming/README.md

-For this assignment, We have created the Rock, Paper, Scissor game that featured Alex Kidd © SEGA.
+For this project, We have created the Rock, Paper, Scissor game that featured Alex Kidd © SEGA.
 We have implemented the following game components:

 1. We have used the Composer library and three images (png,